rozaliyamarkova/RGUHack26/README.md

 ![logo](.assets/final-logo.svg)

-# RGUHack26
-Submit your code here from RGUHack26
+# Welcome to RGU Hack 26!

+## This is your repo to submit your code for judging at the end of the hack good luck

+### Info about the hack here